Skip to main content

 D

-Flowers appear intermittently from late spring through autumn when water temperatures exceed 65°F (18°C).
-Each spike emerges above the water surface and opens progressively over 5–10 days.
-In warm conditions, flowering is nearly continuous.
-Pollinated by insects visiting the emergent spikes.
-Small green fruit develop underwater after pollination.
+White fragrant flowers appear intermittently from late spring through autumn whenever water temperatures exceed 65°F (18°C).
+Each emergent spike rises above the water surface and opens progressively from the base upward over 5-10 days, and in continuously warm conditions flowering is nearly continuous through the summer months.
+Pollination is by insects visiting the emergent spikes for the sweet vanilla-like fragrance and the small floral nectar reward.
+Small green fruit develop underwater after pollination, and seed dispersal happens in the local water column through gravity and water flow.

 Detailed Descriptions